XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

 \subsection{Deep Dive Example}

 To clarify the roles of each piece in \bench, \autoref{fig:ExampleTimeline} provides an example execution timeline for the ``Social Interaction A'' usage scenario in~\autoref{tab:usage_scenario_processing_rates}.
 The execution graph on the left shows the active models, their processing rates, and the model dependencies.
 The right side corresponds to a sample execution timeline for the scenario.
 The top-most section represents the input streaming from relevant input sources listed in~\autoref{tab:input_sources}.
-Each input sources can have different initial delays and jitter.
+Each input source can have different initial delays and jitter.

 A compute engine (such as an accelerator) can only execute model inferences if it has access to the input data.
 In this example, we model a simple scheduler assuming that inferences can only begin if the input data is ready.
 Consequently, Eye Segmentation (ES) and Gaze Estimation (GE) for frame 0 begin once the input data retrieval for image frame 0 concludes.
 Additionally, GE runs after ES to satisfy their dependency.
 The multi-modal Depth Refinement (DR) model executes after image and depth point inputs are received.
 As DR's target processing rate is 30 FPS while depth point input streams at 60 FPS, only every other input is used.
 As Hand Tracking (HT) also operates at 30 FPS, it skips every other image frame.
-Certain output destinations need synchronization (e.g., VSYNC for display).
 The DR output is used for display-targeted AR object rendering.
-Therefore, DR results must be delivered by a certain time, which in this example is a 30 FPS deadline.
+Therefore, DR results must be delivered by a certain time, which is a 30 FPS deadline (e.g., 2/60 s for frame 0) in this example.

-\insertWideFigure{ExampleTimeline}{An example execution timeline based on the Social Interaction A usage scenario in~\autoref{tab:usage_scenario_processing_rates}. }
+\insertWideFigure{ExampleTimeline}{An example execution timeline based on the Social Interaction A usage scenario in~\autoref{tab:usage_scenario_processing_rates}, FN refers to the frame N. }